 So you've decided to have kids!

-It's okay to feel this way.
-Don't worry though, EVEN as a testicular cancer survivor, kids are definitely still possible!
+If you have a low sperm count, or chemotherapy or radiation therapy has made normal conception unavailable, there is still hope!
 This is just another step on your cancer journey.
 Below is some of the information you'll need on the road to having your own kids.

 Soon after someone is diagnosed with testicular cancer, one of the first stops on their cancer journey is likely to be to Sperm Bank.
 Sperm banking is the process of collecting and storing semen.
 It is also known as sperm cryopreservation or semen storage.
 Since the removal of one testicle does not affect fertility, sperm banking can be discussed with the doctor after the radical orchiectomy if the patient plans to have children in the future.
 Sperm banking should be done if the patient will receive chemotherapy or radiation therapy and is planning to have children, since these treatments may negatively impact fertility.
 Prior to sperm banking, a sperm count is taken from a semen sample to determine if the semen is suitable to be preserved.
 The following characteristics are used to determine the quality of the sperm: